 It is here that the biographers separate in opinion – dramatically.
 “I have to say that my researches, conducted at a stage when the bulk of this book was already written,” wrote Coogan in his Dev biography, “indicate that the story about Kate Coll’s getting married in Greenville does not stand up.”
 Coogan also searched other Catholic churches in the area without success.
 He also found no civil record in either New Jersey or New York.

-Although he doesn’t say outright that de Valera was illegitimate, he is dubious about the circumstances of Dev’s birth and the mystery surrounding the lack of marriage certificate and the contradictions in the baby’s name on birth certificates.
+Although he doesn’t say outright that de Valera was illegitimate, he is dubious about the circumstances of Dev’s birth and the mystery surrounding the lack of a marriage certificate and the contradictions in the baby’s name on birth certificates.
 “In de Valera’s childhood, and afterward,” Coogan wrote, “illegitimacy carried a stigma in Roman Catholic Ireland.
 If he knew or suspected that there was a doubt about his parents’ marriage, the knowledge must have been a burden to him.”

 The question of legitimacy is given life in this story because the mysterious Vivion de Valera, still a young man, died in Denver in either 1884 or 1885, while his wife and child remained in New York.
 So it appears the foundation for this immigrant family was perilous in every way.